ElektraInitiative/libelektra/src/bindings/jna/plugins/whitelist/README.md

 ```
 check/whitelist/#0 = some-allowed-value
 check/whitelist/#1 = another-allowed-value
-check/whitelist/#19 = yet-nother-allowed-value
+check/whitelist/#9 = yet-nother-allowed-value
 ```

 `#` indices do not have to be consecutive.
 Whitelist entries are case sensitive and are not checked or normalized when read.

+Keys below `check/whitelist` not adhering to the schema above will be ignored and correspondig warnings will be issued.

 ## Build

-The plugin is a sub-project of the JNA bindings Gradle multi-project.
+The plugin is a sub-project of the Java binding Gradle multi-project.

 To assemble the plugin's JAR: